Longleng district

-Longleng District (Pron:/ˈlɒŋˌlɛŋ/) is one of the eleven districts of the Indian state of Nagaland.
-It is the eighth least populous district in the country (out of 640).
-The district is the home of the Phom Nagas, they are one of the major ethnic groups of Nagaland.
-Initially, Longleng was under the district administration of Tuensang District but later on it was bifurcated as a separate district in January 2004.
+Longleng district (Pron:/ˈlɒŋˌlɛŋ/) is located in the northern part of the Indian state of Nagaland.
+Characterized by its hilly terrain, it is home to the Phom Nagas.
+Its headquarter is the Longleng town.
+The boundary of the district is well demarcated by natural rivers such as the Dikhu river.
+It is bounded by Mon district in the east; Assam in the north; Tuensang district in the south; and Mokokchung district in the west.
+The mount Yingnyiüshang in the south-eastern part of the district with an approximate height of 2500 meters above sea level is the highest peak.

+The Yingnyiü mount is identified as biodiversity hotspot: it hosts species-rich tropical rain forest and supports diverse flora and fauna.
+It has the distinction of being one of the few places in Nagaland where virgin forests are still found.
+Along the sides of Dikhu river and Yongam River there are a number of tourist attractions for fishing and picnicking.

 Geography

 Carved out of Tuensang district, Longleng is the tenth district of Nagaland.
 It is bordered by Mon District to the east, Mokokchung District to the west and Tuensang District to the south.
 The district's headquarters is at Longleng, which is located at an altitude of about 1,066 m above sea level.
 Tamlu and Longleng are the major towns of the district.
 Its main river is the Dikhu River.

 Demographics

 According to the 2011 census Longleng District has a population of 50,484, roughly equal to the nation of Saint Kitts and Nevis.
 This gives it a ranking of 632nd in India (out of a total of 640).
 Longleng has a sex ratio of 903 females for every 1000 males, and a literacy rate of 73.1%.
 Scheduled Tribes make up 96.30% of the population.
 15.08% of the population lives in urban areas.